 If the user contacts us via contact form or e-mail, he can object to the storage of his personal data at any time in accordance with the conditions described under IV.
 In such a case, the conversation cannot be continued and all personal data stored during the contact will be deleted.

 If you participate in on-site events, it is possible that we will take photographs or video recordings.
-These will be published on conference flyers, our website (fev-live.com , fev.com), our social media accounts (YouTube, Vimeo, LinkedIn, Facbook, Twitter, Instagram) and/or emails to potential clientele of participants.
+These will be published on conference flyers, our website (fev-live.com, fev.com), our social media accounts (YouTube, Vimeo, LinkedIn, Facbook, Twitter, Instagram) and/or emails to potential clientele of participants.
+In these cases, too, you will be specifically informed on site about the processing of your personal data.
+This processing will only take place based on your consent.
+The legal basis of those processing is Article 6para.
+1 lit. a) GDPR.

-On our website we use the following social media plug-ins .
-The processing of personal data is based on your consent, Article 6 Par.
-1 letter a GDPR.
+The following processing of personal data is based on your consent, Article 6 para.
+1 lit. a) GDPR.

 IV.
 Rights of the data subject